copilot-emacs/copilot.el/readme.md

 ##### Option 2: Load manually

-Please make sure you have these dependencies installed.
+Please make sure you have these dependencies installed (available in ELPA/MELPA):

 + `dash`
 + `s`